 - Devise and implement global strategies for drug, biologic, and device development and evaluation

-- Differentiate FDA and other region requirements for drug product development and registration
+- Differentiate USA and other regional requirements for drug product development and registration

 - Apply principles of basic and applied pharmaceutical sciences in drug discovery and development